 Another great feature is that you can still compose new emails while the inbox remains hidden, so you don’t have to worry about new emails popping up and stealing your attention.
 You can also assign a frequency limit on how many times you want to check your email in a day—plus allocate specific time limits for each email.

 Marketing.
-Like it or not, recent blogging statistics illustrate that you’ve got to promote your content if you hope to build an engaged audience.
+Like it or not, recent blogging statistics illustrate that you’ve got to promote your blog content if you hope to build an engaged target audience—and the right tools can help you do that much more effectively than ever before.

-Your email subscribers are just a small step away from becoming paying customers of your online course, eBook or service offering.
-ConvertKit's functionality is designed specifically for bloggers, and is affordable (starting at $29/mo) for their jam-packed feature list including building your email list, making landing pages, setting up automated emails, messaging subscribers and templates to start with.
-They also integrate directly with WordPress and other top blogging tools, making it a crucial dashboard for an experienced blogger.
+Your email subscribers are just a small step away from becoming paying customers of your online course, the eBook you wrote, or service you’re offering.
+For example, I’ve been able to set up completely automated sales emails that promote the purchase of either my blogging books or one of my premium blogging courses depending upon when and how a new subscriber signs up on my blog.
+ConvertKit’s functionality is designed specifically for bloggers, and is affordable (starting at $29/mo) for their jam-packed feature list including building your email list, making landing pages, setting up automated emails, messaging subscribers and templates to start with.
+They also integrate directly with WordPress and other top tools, making it a crucial dashboard for an experienced blogger.

-Sumo actually bundles together more than twenty different useful blogging tools into one single package.
-Here, I’ll talk about their three social media optimization tools.
+Sumo actually bundles together more than twenty different useful tools into one single package.
+Here, I’ll talk about their three social media optimization tools—and if you want some more guidance on this subject, check out this updated list of the top social media tools on the market today.

 We all know that posts with images get shared more, right?
 What if your blog visitors also want to share the images they find in your blog posts?
 That’s easily done in just one click with Sumo’s Image Sharer tool.
 Beyond that, the Sumo Highlighter makes it easy for readers to share snippets they like from within a blog post by highlighting it (for other readers to notice) and tweet about it.